 Make time for a soak in Miette Hot Springs.
 Hot Springs in Canada are so cheap and good!
 These outdoor pools have views of the Fiddle River Valley Hills.
 The water comes out of the mountain at 54 degrees C and cools to 38 and 40 before reaching the pools.
 Be warned that two of the four pools are cold!

-It has an interesting little gift shop where we collected a few gifts and a handy cafe.
+It has an interesting little gift shop where we collected a few gifts and there is a handy cafe.
 A short walk leads to the source of the springs or there is an 8km Sulphur Skyline Trail with spectacular views.

 We saw foxes before and after visiting Miette Springs and a black bear and elk with huge antlers on the way home to Jasper.

 The Jasper Sky Tramway is 7km from Jasper Town and quite close to where we were staying at Whistler Campground Jasper.
 Head south out of town and turn into Whistlers Road.
 The Tramway Carpark is 10 minutes from Jasper Town.

 On a clear day you can see the Columbia Icefield 75 km away from the top.
 It’s more reasonably priced than the one at Banff, but we were so happy with our experience on the Lake Louise Gondola the previous day, that we didn’t feel the need to partake again so soon.

 It is best to buy your ticket in advance to avoid hold-ups on the day.

 - Remember it will be windier and colder at the top.

 - Wear walking shoes as there are walking trails.

 - There is a small restaurant at the top.